 After a brief period of peace, the Danes (including the king’s mercenaries) started to raid again in AD 997, with successive raids through to AD 1001 being paid off with tributes that became known as a Danegeld, ‘Dane-payment’.

 Æthelred’s court advised the king that the Danes “would faithlessly take his life, and then all his councillors, and possess his kingdom afterwards”.
-This led to a royal mandate being decreed which the Anglo-Saxon Chronicles records: “In that year the king ordered to be slain all the Danish men who were in England – this was done on St Brice’s Day (13th November)”.
+This led to a royal mandate being decreed with the Anglo-Saxon Chronicles records stating: “In that year the king ordered to be slain all the Danish men who were in England – this was done on St Brice’s Day (13th November)”.

 The extent of Danish killings is unknown, with some scholars suggesting that the intended target was the frontier Danish settlements and the mercenaries who had turned on the king.
 Among those thought to have been killed is Gunhilde, who may have been the sister of Sweyn Forkbeard (King of Denmark), along with her husband Pallig Tokesen and the Danish Ealdorman of Devonshire.

 The massacre was justified by Æthelred in a royal charter of AD 1004 explaining the need to rebuild St Frideswide’s Church in Oxford (now Christ Church Cathedral):